 how to make perfect fruit scones

-- The most important thing to remember when making scones is make sure you handle the dough lightly.
+- The most important thing to remember when making scones is to make sure you handle the dough lightly.
 If you don’t handle the dough with care, your scones will be tough.

 - Another really crucial step is the freshness of your baking powder.
 If it’s been sitting in your cupboard for 2 years, then it’s time to buy a new one!
 Baking powder loses its effectiveness after a few months of opening, so this could prevent your scones from rising.

 - For the best fruit scones, make sure your dried fruit is as fresh as possible too.
 Sultanas are the best choice for a scone.
 I often use a mixture of sultanas and raisins.
+Cranberries are also nice at Christmas time!

 - Make sure your butter is cold when you rub it into the dry ingredients.